Developer Guides & Tutorials

 How to translate languages in Python with Google Translate and DeepL (plus more)

-In this tutorial, you will learn how to perform Python translation of nearly any type of text.
-I’ll show you how to work with the Google Translate and DeepL engines using Python, how to detect the language of your texts, and how to automate language translation using a dedicated TMS.
-We are going to discuss three Python translate libraries: Translators, googletrans, and deep-translator, and see them in action.
+In this tutorial, you'll learn how to translate text in Python using popular translation services.
+I'll show you how to work with the Google Translate and DeepL engines using Python, detect the source language automatically, and look at how to automate translation workflows with a translation management system (TMS).

 What is machine translation and which engine is the best one?